-Calculate the specified checksum type. type can be sha1, md5, sha1-sparse, md5-sparse, or none.
+Calculate the specified checksum type. type can be shal, md5, shal-sparse, md5-sparse, or none.
 A value of none is equivalent to a size check only and async will not detect a change in timestamp.
-Default: sha1-sparse for local storage, none for object storage.
+Default: shal-sparse for local storage, none for object storage.